 - Straightness and collection are interlinked, so improving one will help to achieve the other.

-- Make sure you have enough leg on, otherwise the horse will be allowed to lean on the forehand and break the pace they are in.
+- Make sure you have enough leg on, otherwise the horse will lean on the forehand and break the pace.

 - You should not be pulling back on the reins when trying to achieve collection.

 - Go back to working/medium canter after the exercise as you don’t want your horse offering you a tiny canter with no energy.

 Dressage rider Alice Oppenheimer explains how to keep a horse energetic and forward, even when slowing down

 Dressage rider Jessica Dunn explains how to achieve harmony in the hand and stop a horse resisting the bridle